 The current environmental licences for leases in the Macquarie Harbour region expire on 30 November 2023.
 After due consideration and in accordance with the requirements of the legislation the Director, EPA has decided to renew the environmental licences for all marine finfish farming leases within Macquarie Harbour for a 2-year period.

 A national marine pollution exercise will occur in Hobart and the D’Entrecasteaux Channel region of Tasmania from 14 to 16 November 2023.
 This exercise will be a controlled, simulated event and not a real marine pollution incident.

-The Environment Protection Authority (EPA) has concluded its assessment of a proposal by Artec Pty Ltd for the upgrade of its woodchip mill at Bell Bay in George Town Council municipality.
+The Environment Protection Authority has concluded its assessment of a proposal by AG & BJ Riley for Nook Quarry Expansion in Kentish.